French has been added to My Courses

 Enrichment

-There are opportunities throughout the year to go on trips to the cinema, theatre, universities and conferences.
-Some students choose to go on a work experience placement, intensive course or exchange to France.
-Students also have the opportunity to mentor Secondary School pupils during their course and involve themselves in various learning activities, whilst passing on their love of the French language and culture to local primary school children.
+There are opportunities throughout the year to go on trips to the cinema, theatre, universities and conferences., Students are encouraged to go on an intensive course at a Language School and stay with a host family in France and are helped by the college to organise this.
+Students also have the opportunity to mentor Secondary School pupils during their course and involve themselves in various learning activities, to pass on their love of the French language.

 Method of Assessment